 18.1 You must maintain Adequate Insurance (including public liability insurance) either as a self-insurance arrangement or with an insurer of good repute to cover all insurable claims and liabilities under or in connection with the Grant Agreement.
-You must provide evidence of that insurance to ARIA on request.
+You must provide evidence of that insurance or self-insurance to ARIA on request.